SJieNg123/student-performance-ml/student-performance-ml-main/Readme.md

 - **🏠 Home**: Project overview and quick stats
 - **📊 Model Comparison**: Performance metrics and visualizations
-- **🎯 Make Predictions**: Interactive form to predict scores for custom student profiles
+- **🎯 Make Predictions**: Interactive form with **human-readable inputs** (dropdowns for categories, numbers for metrics)
+  - Automatic preprocessing from raw values ("High", "Male") to model format
+  - Student profile analysis showing strong points and improvement areas
+  - Live predictions from all 5 models simultaneously
 - **🔍 Feature Importance**: SHAP visualizations and analysis
 - **ℹ️ About**: Detailed methodology and documentation